The Graph that Says it All

 The bad news is that since 2000, the legislature treated Amendment 23 as a ceiling.
 More bad news: Amendment 23’s annual mandated per pupil increase of the Consumer Price Index + 1% failed to keep up with the steeper inflation in the kinds of things that school districts buy like health care, pensions, and energy.

-And the worst news, not yet reflected in this chart, is that, starting in 2009, the legislature reinterpreted Amendment 23 in a way that allowed deep cuts to schools.
-As a result of that reinterpretation, schools are currently being funded at a level more than $1 billion below what the proper interpretation of Amendment 23 requires.
-Notably, despite a recovering economy, the legislature barely reduced the size of this gap for the upcoming 2013-14 school year.
+And the worst news is that, starting in 2009, the legislature reinterpreted Amendment 23 and established the Negative Factor—allowing deep cuts to schools.
+As a result of that reinterpretation, schools are currently being funded at a level of $831 million below what the proper interpretation of Amendment 23 requires.